Cappend History, Family Crest & Coats of Arms

 Early History of the Cappend family

 This web page shows only a small excerpt of our Cappend research.
 Another 193 words (14 lines of text) covering the years 1296, 1395, 1405, 1531, 1557, 1658, 1725 and 1692 are included under the topic Early Cappend History in all our PDF Extended History products and printed products wherever possible.

 Cappend Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Cappend has been spelled MacAlpine, MacAlpin, MacAilpein (Gaelic) and others.

 Early Notables of the Cappend family (pre 1700)

-from early times was Sir John MacAlpin; John MacAlpine (Latin: Maccabeus) (died 1557), a Scottish Protestant theologian; and Joseph Capen (1658-1725), a Massachusetts clergyman who during...
 Another 30 words (2 lines of text) are included under the topic Early Cappend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cappend family to Ireland

 Some of the Cappend family moved to Ireland, but this topic is not covered in this excerpt.

 Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cappend family